samchakra/midterm/README.md

 # Israel-Lebanon Cross-Border Attacks Dashboard

-## 1. Reproducibility and Code
+## Reproducibility and Code
-This project visualizes the Israel-Lebanon cross-border attacks that occurred from October 7, 2023, to October 11, 2024.
-The dashboard presents combined attack data, including the distribution of attack types, locations, and trends over time.
-You can view the public version of this Tableau dashboard through the following link:
+This dashboard visualizes the cross-border attacks between Israel and Lebanon from October 7, 2023, to October 11, 2024.
+It highlights the number of attacks, fatalities, top locations, and attack types.

-[Tableau Public Dashboard Link](#) *(Add your Tableau public link here)*
+[View the Dashboard on Tableau Public](#https://public.tableau.com/app/profile/sam.chakra2765/viz/Midterm_17296386614830/Dashboard1?publish=yes) *(Add your Tableau public link here)*

-## 2. Readme File
+## Readme

-### Introduction: Domain Problem Characterization
-This dashboard explores the ongoing conflict between Israel and Lebanon, focusing specifically on cross-border attacks during the given time frame.
-The visualizations aim to answer key questions about the intensity and distribution of attacks, highlighting:

-- The number of attacks from Israel on Lebanon vs. Hezbollah attacks on Israel.
-- The distribution of fatalities on both sides.
-- The top locations affected by the conflict.
-- The types of attacks occurring most frequently.
-- The trends in weekly attack rates.

-### What is the problem you want to solve?
+### Introduction
-The primary problem addressed by this dashboard is understanding the scale and distribution of cross-border attacks and their associated fatalities.
-The goal is to provide insights into where the majority of attacks are concentrated, what types of attacks are most common, and how these events have unfolded over time.
-This analysis is crucial for assessing the humanitarian impact and informing future diplomatic and military decisions.
+This project looks at the conflict between Israel and Lebanon, focusing on the scale and distribution of attacks during the specified time period.
+The goal is to better understand where the most significant activity is happening, what kinds of attacks are most common, and the overall humanitarian impact.

+### Problem to Solve
+I'm trying to analyze the frequency and distribution of these attacks, the fatalities involved, and how the conflict has unfolded over time.
+This helps provide a clearer picture of the crisis and aids in potential response efforts.

-### Data/Operation Abstraction Design
+### Data/Operation Design
-To create this dashboard, I prepared the data by:

-1. **Data Collection**: The data was sourced from the Armed Conflict Location & Event Data Project (ACLED) and filtered for events involving Israel and Hezbollah from October 7, 2023, to October 11, 2024.
+- **Data Source**: The data is from ACLED, filtered for relevant events between Israel and Hezbollah.
-2. **Data Cleaning**: I created calculated fields to group and combine attack types and fatalities.
-Additionally, I cleaned the data by ensuring proper geographical mapping for each Admin 2 location in Israel and Lebanon.
-3. **Visualization Design**: The data is visualized in the following ways:
-   - A **map** with circles representing the number of attacks in each Admin 2 location, sized by total fatalities.
+- **Prep**: Cleaned up and grouped attacks, fatalities, and mapped locations.
+- **Visuals**:
-   - A **bar chart** showing the top locations by number of attacks.
+  - A map showing attacks and fatalities by region.
-   - A **bar chart** representing the distribution of different attack types.
+  - Bar charts for top locations and attack types.
-   - A **line chart** showing weekly attack trends for both Israeli and Hezbollah attacks.
+  - A line chart showing attack trends over time.

 ### Future Work
-I plan to further improve this dashboard by:

-- **Adding more detailed filters**: I will include filters for specific types of attacks, time periods, and more granular locations.
-- **Incorporating additional data sources**: I aim to integrate data on humanitarian aid and displacement to provide a more comprehensive view of the conflict's impact on civilians.
-- **Predictive Analytics**: Future work could involve applying machine learning models to predict future attacks based on past data trends and geopolitical indicators.
+I’d like to add more filters, incorporate humanitarian data, and plot the route from the airport to my house in Lebanon to see how safe it would be.